joedolson/my-calendar/src/readme.txt

 = 3.7.0 =

+Accessibility-first breaking change: The default navigation has changed from using `a` elements to `button` elements.
+Custom styles may need to be updated.

 * Feature: Migrate accessibility characteristics for locations and events to taxonomies and make editable.
 * Feature: Add API authentication key to allow export of private events.
 * Feature: Ability to disable time formats.